DelDmc/fuelConsumption/app/fuelConsCostScript/README.md

-# Function: CalculateFuelAndCost
+# Function: calculateFuelAndCost
-calculateFuelAndCost is a function that takes object with three properties :distance, fuelConsumption, and fuelPrice.
+**calculateFuelAndCost** is a function that takes object with three properties :distance, fuelConsumption, and fuelPrice.
 It calculates the amount of fuel needed and the total cost of the fuel based on the distance traveled, fuel consumption per 100 km, and fuel price.

 ## Parameters
 Object {